jogetoss/typeahead-multiselect-datalist-filter/README.md

 ![screenshot](https://user-images.githubusercontent.com/70784722/138054386-93ef9d08-60f7-4625-a679-1b8a85b64885.png)

+This plugin is available in Joget DX8 and Joget DX9 by default, and you do not need to install it again.

 # Getting Help

 JogetOSS is a community-led team for open source software related to the [Joget](https://www.joget.org) no-code/low-code application platform.